-We are all often guilty of fixing things only when they reach breaking point – such as replacing a roof only when it is leaking.
+We are all often guilty of fixing things only when they reach breaking point — such as getting a re-roof only when the roof starts leaking.
 But why not be more proactive rather than reactive?

-While we understand that many of us would rather think about holidays, sunbathing and barbeques in the garden and sunny trips out, the spring and summer periods are actually the best times to replace your roof.
+We understand that many of us would rather think about holidays, barbecues in the garden and sunny trips out.
+But the spring and summer periods (mainly summer) are also the best times to replace your roof.

 To avoid the winter rush, book your reputable and accredited roofing contractor during the summer when they are more available.

-All our re-roofs are delivered with a 10-year insurance-backed guarantee via Competent Roofer and completed to BS5534 standards so you know you’re in the safest hands with Ploughcroft.
-Enhanced insulation and low maintenance costs are other benefits which make choosing to get your re-roof done by Ploughcroft a wise choice.
+All our re-roofs are delivered with a 10-year insurance-backed guarantee via Competent Roofer and completed to BS5534 standards, so you know you’re in the safest hands with Ploughcroft.
+Ploughcroft’s re-roof work also comes with enhanced insulation and low maintenance costs.

 As well as being Which?
 Trusted Traders, our team are also experienced heritage roofing specialists, ideal if your property is a listed building, holds historic significance or is located in a conservation area.

-If your home is an older building you’re attic maybe poorly insulated.
+If your home is an older building, your attic may be poorly insulated.
 Up to 50% of heat is lost through poorly-insulated attics.
-If you’re thinking about replacing your roof you might want to consider our innovative Eco Roof™ thermal blanket, a re-roof we have combined with quality insulation.
-The advanced roofing solution can save you up to £500 a year on heating bills, increase your property value by up to 14% and, eventually pays for itself.
+If you’re thinking about replacing your roof, you might want to consider our innovative Eco Roof™ thermal blanket, a re-roof combined with top-quality insulation.
+The advanced roofing solution can save you up to £500 a year on heating bills and increase your property value by up to 14%.
+And eventually, it pays for itself.
 You can find out more in the video below.

 Extending your living space into your garden with bi-fold doors is a wonderful way of transforming your living space.